antoniojurlina/portfolio/_posts/2020-12-04-kriging-and-machine-learning.md

 ---
 layout: post
-title: Predictive power - Kriging and Machine Learning
+title: Predictive Power - Kriging and Machine Learning
 date: 2020-12-04 09:37:17 PDT
 description: Comparing the predictive power of kriging and Random Forests in R.
 ---